 This software system allows the management of the distributed database and makes the distribution transparent to users.

 A Distributed Database Management System (DDBMS) contains a single logical database that is divided into a number of fragments.
 Every fragment gets stored on one or more computers under the control of a separate DBMS, with the computers connected by a communications network.
-Each position is capable of independently process every user’s requests that require access to local data (i.e. each position of distributed system has some basic degree of local autonomy) and is also able to process data stored on other computers within the network.
+Each position is capable of independently process every user's requests that require access to local data (i.e., each position of the distributed system has some basic degree of local autonomy) and is also able to process data stored on other computers within the network.
 Users access the distributed database via applications that are classified as those which do not need data from other sites (local applications); and also those that do need data from other sites (global applications).
 You will be requiring a DDBMS to have at least one global application.
-A DDBMS therefore has the following characteristics:
+A DDBMS, therefore, has the following characteristics:

 - a collection of logically related shared data